 Delivery groceries to homebound elderly through Community Emergency Service's distribution at the 5th Avenue Towers.
-Two or three bag packers needed at CES from 10 am - noon on Tuesday 5/11 to gather and prepare the groceries.
-A 6-8 person home delivery team will be needed on Wednesday evening, 5/12 from 6-8pm to unload the van and deliver to apartment doors.
-Masks required, Gloves and sanitizing supplies will be provided.
+A 6-8 person home delivery team will be needed on Wednesday evening, 8/11 from 6-8pm to unload the van and deliver to apartment doors.
 Sign up here.

 City Church supports the work of Source MN by volunteering at the Lake Street and Nicollet Avenue community food distribution.
-This larger event on the third Saturday of the month includes fresh produce and diapers.
+This larger event, typically on the third Saturday of the month, includes fresh produce and diapers.
 Shifts are from 8-10 am (set-up), 9:30 - noon (distribution), 11:30 am - 1:30 pm (distribution & tear down).
 Sign up here if you'd like to be part of the team!

 Read Jemar Tisby's The Color of Compromise. (videos are available, free to you, through our church's Right Now Media subscription, for those that weren't able to participate in this first group) Senior Pastor John Sommerville hosted a 12-week series of zoom conversations with 30 people from the church the ways that the American Christian church has compromised Biblical ideals of human dignity throughout our history of racial inequality.
 It is possible that we may run this group again later, if there is interest. if interested in a future group.

-Make a financial donation to The Lake Street Council (geographic equivalent of the SW Business Association that City Church is a member of) to invest in the rebuilding of damaged businesses or The One Fund, established to support Black-led churches and ministries in the Twin Cities.
+Make a financial donation to The One Fund, established to support Black-led churches and ministries in the Twin Cities.